VC Glossary

 - Non-Dilutive FundingNon-Dilutive Capital

 Non-dilutive funding is capital that does not require issuing equity in exchange.
-It includes grants, R&D tax credits, revenue-based financing, customer prepayments, and certain forms of debt where the lender takes no equity beyond minor warrant coverage.
-The SBIR/STTR program is the largest US source, awarding over $4B per year.
+It includes government grants, R&D tax credits, revenue-based financing, customer prepayments, and certain forms of debt where the lender takes no equity beyond minor warrant coverage.

 - Option PoolEmployee Option Pool